Ifeanyi55/community-cv/README.md

 As an ardent Python [Gradio](https://www.gradio.app/guides/quickstart) user, I was eager to demonstrate how to port the module into the R programming language.
 Therefore, I created a GitHub repository ([Gradio-in-R](https://github.com/Ifeanyi55/Gradio-in-R)) demonstrating how to install and use the module in R to create Gradio web frontend for R code.
 The project was shared with Gradio's discord community and it was well-received.

-I then created and submitted a pull request to the official Gradio repository, which was merged by Gradio's maintainers.
+I created and submitted a pull request to the official Gradio GitHub repository, which was merged by Gradio's maintainers.
 I also made a review and 11 commits on the repository.
-Gradio 5 documentation will incorporate my contribution when it is released.
+Gradio 5's documentation will incorporate my contribution when it is released.

 ## **Technical Writings**
 ### **Statistics Globe**